• facebook

 Conclusion

-In this article, we’ve explored manual approaches to resolve the error “Database can’t be recovered because the log was not restored” and delved into the root causes of this issue.
-Feel free to experiment with any of the manual techniques to overcome this challenge.
+In this post, we have discussed manual methods to fix an error – ‘Database can’t be recovered because the log was not restored” and the reasons behind this error.
+You can try any of the manual methods to come out of this issue.